flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Reports on the MSFS forums note that CTD's are happening after updating to the latest driver's from Nvidia.
+    Reports on the MSFS forums note that CTD's are happening after updating to the latest driver's from Nvidia - version `497.09`.
 See - [this forum post](https://forums.flightsimulator.com/t/new-nvidia-497-09-always-ctd/477825?page=3).

     ^^Possible Solution or Workaround^^

-    Please roll back your drivers.
+    - Please roll back your drivers.
 [Driver Rollback Instructions | Nvidia](https://www.nvidia.com/en-gb/drivers/driver-rollback/)
+    - Nvidia released an updated driver that included CTD fixes for MSFS specifically.
+You can also choose to update to the lates available driver now - version `497.29`. *Note: your milage may still vary here*.
+        - Nvidia Fixed Release Items for MSFS in version 497.29:
+            - [Microsoft Flight Simulator]: The game may crash to the desktop during gameplay.
+[3454519]
+            - [Microsoft Flight Simulator]: Purple/blue artifacts appear on ground textures in the game.
+[3454530]

     ^^Additional Information^^